Students and Organizations

 - During the conference, the case manager will be interested in your perspective on what occurred and what effect the incident had on you.
 While you are not required to participate actively in the meeting, know that charges and sanctions can be assigned without your participation based on the information already available to the case manager.

-- Who can come with me to my conduct conference?
+- Who can come with me to my conduct conversation?

 Some common individuals who attend with students are:

 If someone is accompanying you, please call ahead to let the Office of Student Conduct staff know so arrangements can be made for meeting space.